Media studies: Czech Republic

-There is no university focused on journalism and media studies, but there are seven public universities which have a department of media studies.
-The three biggest universities are based in Prague (Charles University), Brno (Masaryk University) and Olomouc (Palacký University).
+There is no university focused on journalism and media studies, but seven public universities have a department of media studies.
+The three biggest universities are based in Prague (Charles University), Brno (Masaryk University), and Olomouc (Palacký University).
 There are another nine private universities and colleges that have a media studies department.

 France

 Numerous French post-secondary institutions offer courses in communications and media studies at both the undergraduate and graduate levels.
 Media and communications programs at ESCP Business School, Paris Institute of Political Studies, and Grenoble Alpes University center around the study of journalism and other multimedia content, teaching media creation and management strategies.

 Germany

 Medienwissenschaften is currently one of the most popular courses of study at universities in Germany, with many applicants mistakenly assuming that studying it will automatically lead to a career in TV or other media.
+There is a heavy emphasis on the theoretical and analytical study of media as it relates to culture.
+Marburg University, one of the leading institutions in terms of media studies, offers a bachelor’s program that investigates the fields of film, television, and other forms of digital media.
+Many applicants mistakenly assume that studying it will automatically lead to a career in TV or other media, but there is more involved than people think.
 This has led to widespread disillusionment, with students blaming the universities for offering highly theoretical course content.
 The universities maintain that practical journalistic training is not the aim of the academic studies they offer.